 - Add in potatoes, mushrooms, crushed tomatoes and vegetable broth.
 Stir well and turn the heat to medium high.

 - Once the stew starts simmering, turn the heat to medium low, cover and let it cook for 45 minutes to 1 hour and 15 minutes, until the beef is completely cooked.

 - Top with chopped parsley and basil.
-Serve with crusty bread.
+Serve with crusty bread, rice or mashed potatoes.

 - Store the leftovers in an airtight container and refrigerate for up to 5 days.
 To reheat, use a microwave or heat the stew in a saucepan over medium heat.